Anxiety at a Glance

 What the Science Says

-Certain complementary health approaches may help to relieve anxiety during stressful situations, such as medical procedures.
-Complementary approaches have not been proven effective in treating anxiety disorders.
+Some complementary health approaches may help to relieve anxiety during stressful situations, such as medical procedures.
+Less is known about whether complementary health approaches can help to manage anxiety disorders.

 - Although some studies suggest that acupuncture might reduce anxiety, the research is too limited to allow definite conclusions to be reached.

 - Hypnosis has been studied for anxiety related to medical or dental procedures.
 Some studies have had promising results, but the overall evidence is not conclusive.